 1979 - Thanks to Glenn Morgan for this one, a post on Cinema Treasures

 1982 - A sad view of the original screen tower demolition.
 The site reopened "all new" with three screens on June 24, 1983.
 It's a Brad Smith photo appearing on Cinema Treasures.
-Carol Momsen also featured it, uncredited, in a post on the Photos of Los Angeles Facebook page.
+Carol Momsen also featured it, uncredited, in a post for the Photos of Los Angeles private Facebook group.

 1995 - The marquee after the new triplex construction.
 Thanks to Terrence Butcher for locating the photo for a post on the Images and Memories of Los Angeles Facebook group.

 1996 - Not just closed for the season, but permanently.
-Thanks to Ken McIntyre for finding this shot for a post on the Photos of Los Angeles Facebook page.
+Thanks to Ken McIntyre for finding this shot for a post on the Photos of Los Angeles private Facebook group.

 The Van Nuys in the Movies: